AndrewLuckritz/FinalProject/03-vpns.md

 ## 3. Why People Use VPNs

-### Security on Public Wi-Fi
+### Security on Public WiFi
-Public networks—like in airports, hotels, or coffee shops—are not always secure.
+Public networks, like in airports, hotels, or coffee shops are not always secure.
 A VPN keeps your information safe by encrypting everything you send or receive.

 ### Added Privacy at Home
 A VPN prevents your internet provider from easily seeing what websites you visit.